bpeacock44/AmQUB-Pipeline/mbio_tutorial.md

 This part can be run a few different ways, depending on how you want to run BLAST.

-1) Run within the singularity as an interactive session on a cluster (request the resources you will need for BLAST, and use -r slurm)
+1) Run within the singularity as an interactive session on a cluster (request the resources you will need for BLAST)
-2) Run locally on your computer within the singularity (-r local)
+2) Run locally on your computer within the singularity
 3) If you have a very large ASV file, you may want to split it up and run on separate resources.
 In this case, you will have a slightly more complicated pipeline.
 See the "Part 4 Split" section below.
 For both 1 and 2, the following applies.

 ### USAGE